gervanna/100daysofcode/LOG.md

 *01/04/21*

 Finished module 1 of IBM skills course.
 Used flow chart to write the code for a 'Password Chooser' to check for specific length of characters, capitals, numbers and symbols etc. Read chapters 7 & 8 of Your 1st Year in Code.

+## FoTW - #4
+*01/05/21*

+Started module 2 of IBM skills course.
+Was looking at the [Web Dev.
+Roadmap](https://github.com/kamranahmedse/developer-roadmap) on Github, though I doubt Web Dev. is the route I want to pursue, it was pretty interesting.
+Officially decided to take a pause on Angela Yu's Udemy course.
+For the mean time, I'm going to spend some time on translating flowcharts and building small things to practice my understanding what a project requires and the whole idea of flow control and logic.
+Read chapters 9 & 17 of Your 1st Year in Code, skipped a few in between being that the book isn't chronological in the topics it explores.

+## FoTW - #5
+*01/06/21*

+Working through module 2 of IBM skills course.
+Started working on another flow chart today.
+The goal for the next 4 - 6 weeks is reading more content and I want to dive into [Automate the Boring Stuff with Python](https://automatetheboringstuff.com).